 Research expenses are recognized as expenses when they are incurred.
-Costs incurred on development projects related to the design and testing of new or improved products are recorded as intangible assets when the following requirements are met.
+Costs incurred on development projects related to the design and testing of new or improved products are recorded as an intangible asset when the following requirements are met.

-- It is technically feasible to fully produce the intangible asset, to the point where it can be used or sold. - Management intends to complete the intangible asset, and to use or sell it. - The Company can use or sell the intangible asset. - It is possible to demonstrate how the intangible asset will generate probable financial benefits in the future. - Adequate technical, financial and other resources are available to complete the intangible asset and to use or sell it. - It is possible to reliably value the disbursements attributable to the intangible asset during its development.
+It is technically feasible to fully produce the intangible asset, to the point where it can be used or sold.

+- Management intends to complete the intangible asset, and to use or sell it. - The Company can use or sell the intangible asset. - It is possible to demonstrate how the intangible asset will generate probable financial benefits in the future. - The technical, financial or other resources necessary to complete the development and to use or sell the intangible asset are available; and - The expenditure attributable to developing it can be reliably measured.